-If you don’t have a will, and become unable to make one, the rule of intestacy takes hold – your estate will be divided as the authorities see fit.
+If you don’t have a will, and become unable to make one, the rule of intestacy takes hold.
+This means that your estate will be divided as the authorities see fit.
 To prevent this, your attorney can apply for a statutory will.

 They also have the right to open a savings account in your name.

 But ISAs – a more advanced type of savings account – are a bit trickier.
-They’ll need to prove they’re a registered Power of Attorney, and banks may want to see further evidence that they are permitted to manage your finances.
+They’ll need to prove that they’re a registered Power of Attorney.
+It is possible that banks may want to see further evidence that they are permitted to manage your finances.

 The law says your attorney must execute your estate without benefit or advantage to themselves.
 However, unlike a witness to your will, there’s nothing stopping you including your caregiver.